gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Type registration

 - `LanguageTypeBuilder`, `ComponentTypeBuilder`, `BinaryTypeBuilder` replaced by `TypeBuilder`.
+- The `BinaryType` and `LanguageType` annotations are no longer supported.
+They have been replaced by `ComponentType`.
 - The `languageName` property has been removed from `LanguageTypeBuilder`.
 This property was not used and does not make sense for `LanguageSourceSet` subtypes that don't represent an actual language.

 #### Other changes